 I. Beer vs Cola

-Fortunately, the U.S. Department of Agriculture (USDA) has analyzed the contents of both.
-It provides the following information.2
+In fact, the U.S. Department of Agriculture (USDA) has analyzed the contents of both.
+It provides the following facts.2

 |Beverage||Calories||Fat (g.)||Carb (g.)||Sugars (g.)|